 I can say, however, that Loeb’s book (repetitive, repetitive, repetitive as it is) is only half about ‘Oumuamua.
 The other half of the book, interspersed with his discussions of the interstellar object, contains autobiography and musings about existentialist philosophy.
 We learn, for example, about Loeb’s youth, when his mother introduced him to the existentialists, twenty years after their heyday, and how he developed a deep passion for existentialist philosophy, which he would read unendingly, to the exclusion of other schools of thought.
 We learn, too, about his Israeli upbringing, and it is quite evident that, despite his protests, much of his so-called philosophy of “cosmic humility” has been heavily influenced by the cultural Judaism of his youth, even if he calls himself nonreligious today.

-Here is how deeply into existentialism Loeb is: Even though existentialism was an unsystematic fad of the 1940s and 1950s (“Existentialism?
-I don’t know what that is,” Sartre said, half in jest), primarily a philosophical reaction against the previous period of totalitarian oppression of human life and freedom, and faded away in the face of new schools of thought, Loeb imagines that it is a universal truth that even space aliens would have independently discovered and embraced:
+Here is how deeply into existentialism Loeb is: Even though existentialism was an unsystematic school primarily of the West in the 1940s and 1950s with diverse, sometimes contradictory ideas (“Existentialism?
+I don’t know what that is,” Sartre said, half in jest), primarily a philosophical reaction against the previous period of totalitarian oppression of human life and freedom, and declined in popularity in the face of new schools of thought, Loeb imagines that it is a universal truth that even space aliens would have independently discovered and embraced:

 … I have to imagine that among the alien intelligence we eventually encounter, there will be a few existentialists.
 I don’t think that is a fantastical concept.
 Just as the intellectual history of humanity allowed the existential school of thought to flourish on Earth, informing what came after it, I suspect the same will prove true for alien intelligence.
 I believe that they, no less than us, will have spent a civilization’s lifetime confronting life’s most stubborn mysteries, the ones that are impossible to move from the miraculous to the mundane. […] Sentient life’s common circumstance, to live and die without ever learning why, was, Camus believed, absurd.
 I believe that other sentient beings—who are bound by intellectual limitations, just as we are—will inevitably arrive at the same conclusion: life is absurd.